Alpha-VLLM/Lumina-T2X/Lumina-T2I/README.md

 # Lumina-T2I

 Lumina-T2I is a model that generates images base on text condition, supporting various text encoders and models of different parameter sizes.
-With minimal computational power, it achieves high-quality image generation.
+With minimal training costs, it achieves high-quality image generation by training from scratch.
 Additionally, it offers usage through CLI console programs and Web Demo displays.

 ## 📰 News